Is CashCrate Legit, Or Just Another Scam?

 An Alternative to survey sites…

-I hope you enjoyed this review.
-If you’re looking to make real money online, I don’t recommend wasting much time on survey sites – you can check my review tab for some of the best options.
+I hope you found this review useful.
+However, if you’re looking to make more than just pocket change online, I don’t recommend wasting much time on survey sites.

 what is your experience of survey related sites?
 Are you a Cashcrate member?